renaissance-publishing/renaissance/content/chapters/37-module-monastery.md

 Failing all of this, some characters are likely to have ventured out onto the ice before anyone in the party detects that the river is there.

 After days of heavy snowfall, the Hella river is most likely frozen solid — most likely.
-For every character who ventures out onto the ice, roll a check with a TN of 80; if they succeed, then they cross the ice safely, but if they fail, the ice breaks under the character.
+For every character who ventures out onto the ice, roll a check with a (fixed) TN of 80; if they succeed, then they cross the ice safely, but if they fail, the ice breaks under the character.

 If the ice breaks under a character, they may attempt a COO×2 check to *fall or dive away*, with the results given below: